grantomation/azure-red-hat-openshift-landing-zone/README.md

   * Github.com, SSH, \<Select SSH Key\>, Paste an authentication token
   * Insert the PAT as a Github secret as per the "secrets" table below "PAT_Github"

-## Create Active Directory Security Group
+## Create EntraID Security Group
-Create an Active Directory Security Group which will contain the users that will be administrators for Azure Red Hat OpenShift (ARO).
+Create an EntraID Security Group which will contain the users that will be administrators for Azure Red Hat OpenShift (ARO).
 You will need to place the

 ```console
 export SG_NAME="<insert name of security group for openshift administrators>"